flutter/website/src/docs/deployment/cd.md

 3. Create the CI test script such as `.travis.yml` or `.cirrus.yml` in your repository root.
+    * See [fastlane CI documentation][] for CI specific setup.
     * Shard your script to run on both Linux and macOS platforms.
-    * Remember to specify a dependency on Xcode for macOS (for example `osx_image: xcode9.2`).
-    * See [fastlane CI documentation][] for CI specific setup.
-    * During the setup phase, depending on the platform, make sure that:
+    * During the setup phase of the CI task:
-         * Bundler is available using `gem install bundler`.
+         * Ensure Bundler is available using `gem install bundler`.
-         * For Android, make sure the Android SDK is available and the `ANDROID_SDK_ROOT` path is set.
          * Run `bundle install` in `[project]/android` or `[project]/ios`.
          * Make sure the Flutter SDK is available and set in `PATH`.
+         * For Android, ensure the Android SDK is available and the `ANDROID_SDK_ROOT` path is set.
+         * For iOS, you may have to specify a dependency on Xcode (for example `osx_image: xcode9.2`).
     * In the script phase of the CI task:
          * Run `flutter build appbundle` or
            `flutter build ios --release --no-codesign`,